Notion Foundations: Page Layouts

 Add Some Dividers

-I’m a big fan of these dividers and it just helps to break up a page.
+I’m a big fan of these dividers, which helps break up a page.
 In my opinion, it also helps to add to the aesthetics of a page!

 Divider example